Orangetronic/material-colors/README.md

 The colors are scraped from the guide.
 The idea to publish colors in multiple forms is stolen from [mrmrs/colors](https://github.com/mrmrs/colors).

+Please use https://github.com/shuhei/material-colors for your needs.
+I have forked this to solve an issue i've been having with a build process.

 ## Available Forms

 - CSS: Classes for prototyping such as `.color-red-100`, `.bg-red-100`, `.border-red-100`, `.fill-red-100` and `.stroke-red-100`.